National Bacon Day

 Next Monday, 30 December 2024

-National Bacon Day is celebrated on December 30th every year to celebrate one of the most delicious foods in the world.
+National Bacon Day is celebrated on December 30th every year.
 Be it for breakfast, lunch, dinner, or a snack, the popularity of bacon remains unmatched.

 It is a favorite amongst people of all age groups and can be paired with almost everything like eggs, chicken, burgers, pancakes, salads, and even drinks.